vn971/rua/README.md

 1. Fetch the AUR package (via git)
 1. Check .SRCINFO for other AUR dependencies, repeat the process for them
-1. Once all dependencies are fetched, we know which pacman packages are needed to install, and which AUR packages are needed to be built and installed.
-Show this summary to the user.
+1. Once all dependencies are fetched, show user the summary of all pacman packages to install, AUR packages to build and install.
-1. If the user proceeds, prepare a list of all cumulative pacman dependencies, let the user install these dependencies.
+1. Ask user to install pacman dependencies (in batch for all recursive dependencies)
-1. Let the user review all repo-s, including their PKGBUILDs.
+1. Let the user review all packages, including their PKGBUILDs.
 1. Build all AUR packages of maximum dependency "depth"
-1. After all are built, let the user review them all
+1. Let the user review and install them (in batch)
-1. If review passes, let the user install these packages
 1. The lowest (dependency-wise) packages are now installed.
-Go to 6.
+Go two steps up.
 1. Exit when all packages are installed.

 ## Limitations